Overview

 Research directions

 Protein expression and function in eukaryotic cells are tightly harmonized processes modulated by the combination of different layers of regulation, including transcription, processing, stability, and translation of messenger RNA, as well as assembly, maturation, sorting, recycling, and degradation of polypeptides.
 Integrating all these pathways and the protein quality control machinery, deputed to avoid the production and accumulation of aberrantly folded proteins, determines protein homeostasis.
 Over the last decade, the combined development of accurate time-resolved experimental techniques and efficient computer simulations has opened the possibility of investigating biological mechanisms at atomic resolution with physics-based models.
 A meaningful example is the reconstruction of protein folding pathways at atomic resolution, which has enabled the characterization of the folding kinetics of biologically relevant globular proteins.
 Combining these innovative computational technologies with rigorous experimental approaches reveals the existence of non-native metastable states transiently appearing along the folding process of such proteins.
 We are primarily interested in testing the possibility that such protein folding intermediates could play roles in disparate biological processes, from the post-translational regulation of protein expression to disease-relevant protein misfolding mechanisms.
-We aim to exploit the information encoded into protein folding pathways to design an entirely new generation of pharmacological agents capable of promoting the selective degradation of protein targets.
+We also aim to exploit the information encoded into protein folding pathways to design an entirely new generation of pharmacological agents capable of promoting the selective degradation of protein targets.

 The image illustrates the rationale underlying the PPI-FIT (Pharmacological Protein Inactivation by Folding Intermediate Targeting) paradigm.
 Polypeptides exiting the ribosomal channel start the folding process.
 Folding intermediates transiently appearing along this process could be targeted with small molecules binding to unique pockets on their surface.
 Such a binding event ultimately interferes with the protein folding process, prompting the quality control machinery of the cells to reroute the polypeptide to degradation pathways.
 The technology is currently exploited by Sibylla Biotech (www.sibyllabiotech.it).